stanford-cs149/cs149gpt/README.md

 * Implement `myUnfusedAttentionBlocked` in `module.cpp`.

 * Then, answer the following questions in your writeup:
-  * What was the optimal tile size for your matrix multiplications?
-Explain why?
+  * Share us some data about what tile sizes you tried when N=1024, and what the performance times were for each.
+What was the optimal tile size for your matrix multiplications?
+Explain why you think this cache size worked best for your implementation.
+There really isn't a wrong answer here, we just want to see that you experimented and tried to form conclusions.
   * For a matrix multiply of $Q$ (Nxd) and $K^{T}$ (dxN), what is the ratio of DRAM accesses in Part 2 versus DRAM acceses in Part 1? (assume 4 byte float primitives, 64 byte cache lines, as well as N and d are very large).

 ## Part 3: Fused Attention (25 Points)